 - Design a tradition before a meal or at bedtime when you express gratitude with each other.
 Acknowledging things that we are grateful for has been well established as an important step along the road to happiness for children and adults.

 - Create time daily—or at least weekly—when you are home, without electronics of any kind, just hanging out together.
 You might be doing household chores or reading the paper while your children are playing outside in the yard or in the playroom.
 Not being entertained, but needing to entertain themselves.
 This lost art is called “Downtime.”
 Many children and adults today don’t know how to do it anymore!
 Remember the age-old adage “Boredom is the mother of invention?”
-Try it!
+Try it together!
 Practice it!
 You may be surprised by the creative ways your spend that time!